BLavery/STM32F030F4P6-Arduino/README.md

 A8	D23 ~ PB1

 Serial/I2C/SPI pins listed above are nominal.
-See file variant.h.
 Suggest use the listed pins if emulating those functions in sketch software.
 ~The library codes above implicitly use these pins as in variant.h.~